Overview of the Building Information Modeling BIM Training:

 The Launch Screen - Understand the main components of the Launch Screen.
 Understand all the key options of the Application Menu.

-The Ribbon Menu - We take a look at each Menu on the Ribbon and discuss what the tools are used for.
+The Ribbon Menu - We look at each on the Ribbon and discuss what the tools are used for.

-The Properties Palette - Parameters are right at the heart of Revit and the Properties Palette is your primary interface with them.
+The Properties Palette - Parameters are correct at the heart of Revit, and the Properties Palette is your primary interface with them.

-The Project Browser - Understand how to navigate around your Project using the Project Browser.
+The Project Browser - Understand how to navigate your Project using the project.
 Understand how to create custom Browser Organizations.